Unimersiv | October 13, 2017

 There isn’t a single organization on the face of the Earth that can survive without well-trained members.
 However, as much as everyone likes to boast about how effective their training program is, the simple fact is that nothing can beat on the job experience.

 Polishing one’s skills on real-life problems in day to day situations, despite all the technical innovation is ultimately what makes a professional valuable.
 And this one area where Virtual Reality training truly shines out.

 We develop professional VR training solutions for our clients to help them reduce training costs.
 Contact us if you are interested in using Virtual Reality to train your team/employees faster.

-Until a few years ago, VR training was the sole domain of high end commercial, government and military applications.
+Until a few years ago, virtual reality training was the sole domain of high-end commercial, government and military applications.
 A comparatively simple VR headset such as the NVis SX60 with a 60 degree Field of View and 1280X1024 resolution (both eyes) cost a whopping $24,000!

 Compare that the price of Oculus Rift and HTC Vive that offer far better specs, and the progress being made should be readily apparent.
 With falling hardware prices, more developers are also turning to making VR specific content, meaning we will soon have a flourishing eco-system of apps that will make training more fun and engaging.

 Workplace training accidents are, unfortunately, common occurrences in many industries and in sectors such as manufacturing, energy and defense, they may even be fatal.
 As novices are the most likely to make mistakes, they need a safe place to practice their skills until they are confident in them and VR provides just that.
 By letting your employees practice in a VR 3D environment, they can iron out the kinks in their skills, and start the job with a near-perfect command.